halide/Halide/README.md

 just broken for you.
 If it's green, then you can click the "stdio" links in the latest build to see what commands the build bots run, and what the output was.

+## Building Halide with make

+**TL;DR**: Have LLVM 17 (or greater) installed and run `make` in the root directory of the repository (where this README is).

+With `LLVM_CONFIG` set (or `llvm-config` in your path), you should be able to just run `make` in the root directory of the Halide source tree.
+`make run_tests` will run the JIT test suite, and `make test_apps` will make sure all the apps compile and run (but won't check their output).

+There is no `make install`.
+If you want to make an install package, use CMake.

+### Building Halide out-of-tree with make

+If you wish to build Halide in a separate directory, you can do that like so:

+    % cd ..
+    % mkdir halide_build
+    % cd halide_build
+    % make -f ../Halide/Makefile

 # Some useful environment variables

 `HL_TARGET=...` will set Halide's AOT compilation target.